 Numerous state-owned aerospace and defence organizations are located in the city.
 The city also houses the Kannada film industry.

-Weather and Climatic condition of Bangalore
+Weather and Climatic conditions in Bangalore

 Bangalore has a tropical savanna climate with distinct wet and dry seasons.
 Due to its high elevation, Bangalore usually enjoys a more moderate climate throughout the year, although occasional heat waves can make summer somewhat uncomfortable.
-The coolest month is January and the hottest month is April.
+The most coolest month is January and the hottest month is April.

 Landmarks and attractions of Bangalore